EnvisioningSenecaVillage/EnvisioningSenecaVillage.github.io/pages/references.md

 --.
 2020. “[Our History](https://allangelschurch.com/our-history/).”
 All Angels' Church, New York, NY.

 American Anthropological Association.
-2024. [*Understanding Race: Are We so Different?*](https://understandingrace.org) Interactive website.
+2024. [*Understanding Race: Are We So Different?*](https://understandingrace.org) Interactive website.
 American Anthropological Association.
 Accessed May 5, 2024.

 American Institute of the City of New York.
-1844.	*Annual Report of the American Institute of the City of New York Made to the Legislature for the Year 1843.* Albany, NY: E. Mack. [[Google Books]](https://books.google.co.mz/books?id=IJwZAQAAIAAJ).
+1844.	*Annual Report of the American Institute of the City of New York Made to the Legislature for the Year 1843.* Albany, NY: E. Mack. [[Google Books](https://books.google.co.mz/books?id=IJwZAQAAIAAJ)]

 Baics, Gergely.
 2016. *Feeding Gotham: The Political Economy and Geography of Food in New York, 1790–1860.* Princeton, NJ: Princeton University Press.